Parity Notes¶

 -

 gcluster.run-- R-specific SGE/PBS wrapper.
-Python users use their own job schedulers (snakemake, nextflow, dask, etc.). -
+Python users drive their own schedulers (snakemake, nextflow, dask, ...). -

 gwget-- R wget shim.
-PyMisha'sgintervals_import_genesdownloads via Python's stdlib HTTP, so this shim is unnecessary. -
+PyMisha downloads via Python's stdlib HTTP, so the shim is unnecessary. -

-gdb.install_gff3_converter/gdb.install_gtf_converter-- they install UCSC'sgff3ToGenePred/gtfToGenePredbinaries.
-PyMisha parses GFF/GTF natively (pymisha/genome/_gtf.py), so these helpers are unneeded. -
+gdb.install_gff3_converter/gdb.install_gtf_converter-- these install UCSC'sgff3ToGenePred/gtfToGenePredbinaries.
+PyMisha parses GFF/GTF natively (pymisha/genome/_gtf.py), so the converters are not needed.